 Crime Prevention and personal safety tips are available via the Campus Safety Website.
-Over this reporting year, numerous safety presentations to constituent groups on Active Shooter, Emergency Management, Safety Systems and features etc. Most of these training were facilitated at staff and faculty meetings and Staff Development trainings.
+Over this reporting year, numerous safety presentations to constituent groups on Active Shooter, Emergency Management, Safety Systems and features, etc. Most of these training were facilitated at staff and faculty meetings and Staff Development trainings.
 These trainings help educate campus staff, faculty and students.
-In addition, Faculty receive a Syllabus statement that directs how to educate their student's regarding emergencies and crime prevention.
+In addition, faculty receive a Syllabus statement that directs them what to do in an Emergency and is disseminated to classes to educate their student's regarding emergencies and crime prevention.